 The Social Committee is comprised of a group of voluntary staff from across our school community.
 Together, we organise different social events specifically for Shrewsbury staff members and their families.

-We are responsible for organizing two major annual whole school events: The Christmas Party and the End of Term Summer Barbeque.
+We are responsible for organizing two major annual whole school events: The Christmas Party and the End of Term Summer BBQ.
 Funding for these events comes from the Governors and a small termly contribution from all members of Staff.

 The Social Committee arranges gifts for Staff who leave, get married or have babies.